Ettenheim: Politics

 Ettenheim has five boroughs (Stadtteile): Altdorf, Ettenheim, Ettenheimmünster, Münchweier, and Wallburg.

 Coat of arms

 The coat of arms of Ettenheim displays a castle in red, with an open gate and three towers (one domed) topped with crosses, upon a field of white.
 This pattern was designed in 1901 by the Karlsruhe General State Archives after a seal from 1545, though the tincture was decided in 1973.
 Since 1370, local town seals had depicted a Gothic structure with three towers and a crenelated wall, a reference to Ettenheim's defenses.

 Transportation

 Ettenheim is connected to Germany's network of roadways by Bundesautobahn 5 and Bundesstraße 3, which pass through the city.
 The Mannheim–Karlsruhe–Basel railway passes through the municipality to the west of Ettenheim itself.

 The next train station Orschweier is about 1 mile away.

+The nearest airports to the city are: